EnvisionIot/developer_bootcamp/3_Data_Management/lab_tutorial/303-4_calculating_health_level.md

 3. Click Save to save the configuration of the stream data processing job.

-4. Click Release to publish the job online.
+4. Click Publish to publish the job online.

    ![](media/streamset_pipeline_publish.png)